Skip to content

 This returns all the elements of the vector except the first one.

-We can also index based on multiple positions:
+We can also index based on multiple positions by providing a vector of indices inside the square brackets:

 ## [1] "The" "fox" "dog"